Multiplicity is an Inevitable and Inherent Challenge in Multimodal Learning: Multiplicity in training

-\paragraph{Hard negative mining (HNM).} HNM is a widely used technique in multimodal metric learning to accelerate training by focusing on the most challenging negatives \citep{faghri2018vsepp,chen2021vseinfty}.
+\paragraph{Hard negative mining (HNM).} HNM is a widely used technique in multimodal metric learning that focuses on the most challenging negatives \citep{faghri2018vsepp,chen2021vseinfty}.
 However, it is particularly vulnerable to FNs when their similarity $f(x_i)^\top g(y_{+})$ is comparable to that of the true positive $f(x_i)^\top g(y_1)$.
 In this case, HNM aggressively pushes $f(x_i)$ away from $g(y_{+})$, often more strongly than contrastive learning, resulting in a distorted embedding space that violates semantic consistency.

+\paragraph{Extension to generative and instruction-tuned VLMs.} The same issue arises in generative multimodal training, such as instruction tuning of VLMs \citep{llava}, where the model learns a conditional distribution $p_\theta(y \mid x, t)$ over textual outputs $y$ given multimodal context $(x,t)$.
+In practice, datasets provide only a single reference output $y^\star$ per context, even though there may exist a set of valid responses $\mathcal{Y}_+(x,t)$.
+Maximizing $\log p_\theta(y^\star\mid x,t)$ therefore implicitly suppresses probability mass on other valid but unobserved responses, yielding an under-dispersed distribution and reduced output diversity.
+In this sense, one-reference supervision in generation plays an analogous role to FNs in contrastive learning: it penalizes plausible alternatives that are not annotated.
+This matters beyond retrieval.
+As an example, \citet{sterz2025dare} suggested that strong MLLMs (\eg, GPT-4 \cite{achiam2023gpt}, Gemini \cite{team2023gemini}) still struggle once evaluation explicitly allows multiple correct answers, \ie, when multiplicity is introduced in the benchmark.